 While Edgar Chase does a fine job helming the multi-generational restaurant, he has big shoes to fill.
 The legacy of his grandmother, the late Leah Chase, is palpable to all who walk through the doors.
 The deceased matriarch’s spirit remains omnipresent in the Tremé restaurant that she made so famous.

-Click here to buy The Dooky Chase Cookbook and discover Leah Chase’s personal stories and recipes.
+Buy The Dooky Chase Cookbook from Amazon and discover Leah Chase’s personal stories and recipes.

 We finally made it to Dooky Chase’s in 2021 after several failed attempts.